 Withdrawal from the University

-If a student withdraws from the University, he or she loses the scholarship for all future semesters.
+If a student withdraws from the University after the add/drop period provided on the academic calendar, he or she is no longer eligible for HOPE in the subsequent semesters.
 If there are extenuating circumstances, the student must follow the appeal process.

 HOPE Scholarship Leave of Absence Process

 TSAC also allows a student to be granted a medical or personal leave of absence (LOA).
 The student will resume receiving the award upon return to Belmont so long as all other applicable eligibility criteria are met.